GemsTracker/api/README.md

 ### Public/private SSH keys

 OAuth2 needs to have a public and private ssh key generated.
-The default location is set in the src/Rest/ConfigProvider.php in the getCertificates() function.
+The default location is set in config/autoload/application.global.php and can be changed by renaming config/autoload/application.local.php.dist to application.local.php and changing the 'certificates' element.
 If you want to automatically generate these files run

 ```bash